mr3m/kanedama/datascience/README.md

 ## Before you pick a model

 You will deal with bank account transactions data.
 We suggest you take a look and explore them.
-Since those are real data, they are noisy and sparse.
+Since those are real data, they are noisy and sparse, and there may be duplicated data.
 Some columns such as dates might need to be parsed as such.

 Build a function to check which accounts have more than 180 days of history - you can discard the others for your models and analysis.